mattismoel/lectigo/README.md

 ## Building the project

-The repository already contains an executable.
+The repository already contains an executable `go-lectio-scraper`.
 If you wish to rebuild it (might be needed for Windows devices), it can be done with the following command:
 ```bash
 $ go build .
 ```